 All types of manuscripts must be submitted through the online platform "www. reed.es".
 It is necessary that the full article and then a version with no identified authors or sites be separately submitted to ensure a blind review (spaces are indicated in the online platform to this end).
 Please check no such identifications are present in the heading, body text or figures.
 The editors and publishers are not responsible for the opinions expressed by the authors contributing to the Journal.
 Accepted manuscripts become the permanent property of REED (Sociedad Española de Patología Digestiva).

-REED is an open-access journal, which means that all its contents, whether text, images or-when appropriate-audiovisual materials, are accessible free of charge to non-commercial, individual users.
-Individual users are permitted to read, download, copy, distribute, print, search, or link full article texts in this journal without prior permission from the publisher or author, according to the definition of "open access" by BOAI (Budapest Open Access Initiative).
+REED is an open-access journal, which means that all its contents, whether text, images or -when appropriate- audiovisual materials, are accessible free of charge to non-commercial, individual users, licensed under Copyright and Creative Commons BY NC ND.
+Individual users are permitted to read, download, copy, distribute, print, search, or link full article texts in this journal without prior permission from the publisher or author, according to the defi nition of "open access" by BOAI (Budapest Open Access Initiative).
 Works may be reused provided their integrity remains unchanged, and their authors are properly referenced or quoted; the rights to derivative works are held by the original copyright holders.